Gaotrees/caffe-doc/Simple-Example:-Sin-Layer.md

       CUDA_POST_KERNEL_CHECK;
     }

-When it is our layer's turn to calculate the gradient (the effect we've had on the loss function), caffe will call the `Backward_cpu` method.
+When it is our layer's turn to calculate the gradient (the effect we've had on the loss function), caffe will call the `Backward_gpu` method.
 The backward step takes data in from the `top` (a previous layer generally) via an array of Blobs.
 In this layer we will be, in part, calculating the loss with respect to this layer via the derivative of the `sin` function - the `cos` function.

 We take in an immutable reference of the bottom (what our layer had previously received input from), an immutable copy of the derivative from the layer above us, and a mutable reference to the gradient that we will output.
 We calculate the gradient, applying the chain rule (a multiplication with the previous calculation), and set the output gradient (`bottom_diff`).